mEFhuc6W1n5SlKLH

 This is a moment for the global climate community to strengthen and mobilise action, a time to show that climate and nature-positive policy translates into strong economic and social policy.

-Join us at the Climate Action Innovation Zone next week for the latest thought leadership surrounding these issues and be part of the solution: Register now.
+Join us in the Climate Action Innovation Zone to listen to the latest thought leadership surrounding these issues and collaborate with climate leaders across business, government, cities, finance, and civil society.